fltk-rs/fltk-rs/README.md

 - system-libpng: Uses the system libpng
 - system-libjpeg: Uses the system libjpeg
 - system-zlib: Uses the system zlib
-- use-wayland: Uses FLTK's wayland hybrid backend (runs on wayland when present, and on X11 when not present).
+- no-wayland: Disables FLTK's wayland hybrid backend (runs on wayland when present, and on X11 when not present).
 Requires libwayland-dev, wayland-protocols, libdbus-1-dev, libxkbcommon-dev, libgtk-3-dev (optional, for the GTK-style titlebar), in addition to the X11 development packages.
 Sample [CI](https://github.com/MoAlyousef/test_wayland/blob/main/.github/workflows/rust.yml).
 - fltk-config: Uses an already installed FLTK's fltk-config to build this crate against.
 This still requires FLTK 1.5.
 Useful for reducing build times, testing against a locally built FLTK and doesn't need to invoke neither git nor cmake.

 ## FAQ